MEOWNDLICHT/library_system/README.md

 ## Project Status

-This project is almost done.
+Project is done. (mostly)
-Just need to test everything and it should work relatively okayish.
+Still needs some polish and cleanup.
-It might still break if you deliberately try to do it.
-But overall it should be fine.
+May break if you deliberately with around with it.
-I don't wanna continue this anymore.

 ---